sebkolind/volcano/README.md

 `git clone https://github.com/sebastianks/volcano.git ~path/to/site/`

+## Setup
+There's some minimal settings for you to take care of in `setup.php` in the root of your site.
+There's some pretty understandable comments explaining each setting.

 ## Theming
 You always start off with a very basic theme that let's you know Volcano is running.
 You can use this as a foundation for your theme, or you can delete everything and build your own.